mrseanryan/calendizer/README.md

-# calgen README
+# calendizer README

 Takes a set of 12 images and outputs new images with calendar overlays.

-A fast way to make your own calendar for printing.
+A quick way to make your own calendar for printing.

 ## Usage

-`calgen.py <path to directory with 12 images> <path to output directory>`
+`calendizer.py <path to directory with 12 images> <path to output directory>`

 xxx